Photo by Maximillian Conacher on Unsplash.

 -

-Consider accessing your super: in extremely limited circumstances, you might be allowed to access your built-up superannuation, but this should only be done as a last resort to save your home.
+Consider accessing your super: in extremely limited circumstances, you might be allowed to access your built-up superannuation, but this should only be done as an absolute last resort to save your home.
 You’d need to contact the ATO (Australian Taxation Office) to apply.
+Here are some tips on rebuilding your super balance after doing so.

 Also check out our ultimate guide to budgeting and saving to see what else you can do to stop splashing so much cash.